paritytech/scripts/dockerfiles/ink-ci-linux/README.md

 **Rust versions:**

-We always try to use the latest possible `nightly` version that supports our required `rustup` components:
+We always try to use the [latest possible](https://rust-lang.github.io/rustup-components-history/) `nightly` version that supports our required `rustup` components:

 - `clippy`: The Rust linter.
 - `rust-src`: The Rust sources of the standard library.
 - `miri`: The Rust MIR interpreter that interprets the test suite with additional checks.
-- `cargo`: The Rust build system.
 - `rustfmt`: The Rust code formatter.

-The [`rustup` component history](https://rust-lang.github.io/rustup-components-history/) provides a decent overview to decide upon a new version update.

 **Rust tools & toolchains:**